LiterallyUniqueLogin/ukbiobank_strs/association/README_for_GWAS_catalog.txt

 alleles:
   lengths alleles in the population measured in number of repeat units.
 For example, the allele 5 for an AC repeat implies the bases "ACACACACAC" (possibly with some impurity).
-  Occasionally the repeat unit will be listed as none, but the period of the repeat will still be given.
+  Occasionally the repeat unit will be listed as none.
+This occurs when it was hard to determine the repeat unit from the period as there were multiple repeat units present in the reference allele of length equal to period and with similar frequencies.
-  In that case, the length of an allele in base pairs can still be calculated by multiplying the allele by the period.
+  In that case, the period of the repeat will still be given, and the length of an allele in base pairs can still be calculated by multiplying the allele by the period.
 beta:
   measured effect size of the linear association of the rank-inverse-normalized phenotype against the length-dosages of unnormalized STR genotypes, measured in number of repeat units.
-  As phenotypes are rank-inverse-normalized, this is only comparable to other betas from this study. p-values are more appropriate for comparison across studies.
+  Phenotypes are measured in unspecified units as they are rank-inverse-normalized, so these betas should only be compared to betas from other studies with sufficient reason to believe that such a comparison is meaningful. p-values may be more comparable between studies.
 standard_error: See caveats for beta allele_frequencies
 p_value: p-values less than 1e-300 exceeded our software's numeric precision and are listed as 0